YoloClin/aws-dnydns/README.md

 # AWS Dynamic DNS

-Use AWS DNS for a dynamic DNS pointer, complete with subdomains and live modifiable zonefile.
+Use AWS DNS for a Dynamic IP DNS updater, complete with subdomains and live modifiable zonefile.

 ## Usage